icot/cern-beamer/README.md

  * template.tex - A sample minimal presentation using the template
  * template.pdf - The result of running pdflatex on template.tex
  * logos/ - A folder with the CERN logos used on the template

+TODO
+====

+ * Find a way to use the original logo files defining an enclosing box with
+  white background for them